 Women are more vulnerable to liver damage caused by alcohol, even after making adjustments to reduce their body size.
 Women are at risk of liver damage if they drink about half as much alcohol as men.
 In other words, drinking more than ¾ to 1½ ounces of alcohol a day puts women at risk.
 The risk may increase in women because their digestive system may be less able to process alcohol, increasing the amount of alcohol that reaches the liver.

 Excessive drinking puts pressure on this vital organ, which can cause inflammation and damage cells.
-Next, we'll address frequently asked questions about alcohol and the liver, patterns of alcohol consumption that increase risk, and early signs of liver damage from alcohol consumption.
-The National Institute on Alcohol Abuse and Alcoholism defines a standard beverage as 11 to 14 g of alcohol, which corresponds approximately to a 40% alcoholic beverage, a glass of wine or a beer of 0.33 l (12 oz). .
+If alcohol isn't the primary cause and you don't have liver damage, it may be OK to drink in moderation once the problem has been resolved.
+The National Institute on Alcohol Abuse and Alcoholism defines a standard beverage as 11 to 14 g of alcohol, which corresponds approximately to a 40% alcoholic beverage, a glass of wine or a beer of 0.33 l (12 oz).
+However, if people continue to drink alcohol, liver damage progresses and can eventually result in death.